adam-herrala-bricker/aika/API_GUIDE.md

 #### Returns:
 Array of `StreamUser` instances joined with their corresponding `Stream`:
 - `id`
-  - Type: UUID v4
+  - type: UUID v4
-  - Note that this is the id for the `StreamUser` instance that stores user permissions, not the user or stream id
+  - note that this is the id for the `StreamUser` instance that stores user permissions, not the user or stream id
 - `read`
-  - Type: boolean
+  - type: boolean
 - `write`
-  - Type: boolean
+  - type: boolean
 - `deleteOwn`
-  - Type: boolean
+  - type: boolean
 - `deleteAll`
-  - Type: boolean
+  - type: boolean
 - `admin`
-  - Type: boolean
+  - type: boolean
 - `createdAt`
 - `updatedAt`
 - `Stream` instance:
   - `id`
     - UUID for the stream
   - `name`
-    - Type: string
+    - type: string
   - `creatorID`
     - UUID for the creator of the stream, not necessarily the user accessing it now
   - `createdAt`